Crepant resolutions and open strings II: Example 2: the closed topological vertex

-} \end{defn} For either $\cX$ or $Y$, \cref{eq:normRY,eq:normRX} together with conditions {\bf R1-R3} above determine the Gromov--Witten $R$-calibration uniquely.
-Existence of an $R$-calibration $\RR_Y$ compatible with \cref{eq:normRY} follows from the general theory of semi-simple quantum cohomology of manifolds; the existence of an asymptotic solution $\RR_\cX$ of the deformed flatness equations satisfying the (a priori over-constrained) normalization condition \cref{eq:normRX} will be shown in the course of the proof of \cref{thm:scr}. \\
+For either $\cX$ or $Y$, Eqs. \cref{eq:normRY} and \cref{eq:normRX} together with conditions {\bf R1-R3} above determine the Gromov--Witten $R$-calibration uniquely.
+Existence of an $R$-calibration $\RR_Y$ compatible with Eq. \cref{eq:normRY} follows from the general theory of semi-simple quantum cohomology of manifolds; the existence of an asymptotic solution $\RR_\cX$ of the deformed flatness equations satisfying the (a priori over-constrained) normalization condition Eq. \cref{eq:normRX} will be shown in the course of the proof of Theorem \ref{thm:scr}. \\